-If you have a lazy dependency for which you also need metadata, you can use Lazy < B, M > instead of the longer Meta < Lazy < B >, M > instead of the longer
+If you have a lazy dependency for which you also need metadata, you can use Lazy instead of the longer Meta<Lazy, M>.

 Keyed Service Lookup (IIndex<X, B>)

 In the case where you have many of a particular item (like the IEnumerable relationship) but you want to pick one based on service key, you can use the IIndex<X, B> relationship.
 First, register your services with keys: